-From the seaside cities of Split, Pula and Dubrovnik, to stunning national parks, and lesser-visited heritage sites, Croatia has it all.
+From the seaside cities of Split, Pula and Dubrovnik, to stunning national parks, and fascinating heritage sites, Croatia has it all.
 Shawn and I are fortunate to have spent four winters in the Dalmatia region, mingling with talented winemakers, learning how to make silver filigree jewelry and traditional dishes like peka, and visiting a handful of the country’s gorgeous islands.
 We also spent one summer exploring parts of Istria and inland Croatia.

 Below, you’ll find my clickable Croatia indexes, as well as destination-specific tips, accommodation and transportation resources.